ovin78/facebook-video-downloader/README.md

     $ npm install
     $ webpack -p

-The -p flag tells Webpack to minify the output.
-Feel free to omit it, but do use it when shipping.
+The `-p` flag tells Webpack to minify the output.
+Feel free to omit it.

 ## Developing